 At our Samboja Lestari Orangutan Rehabilitation Centre in East Kalimantan, we look after a number of old, unreleasable orangutans.
 One of them is Papa, a 31-year-old male.
 He is the second-oldest resident after Romeo.

-Papa came from Taiwan and arrived at the BOS Foundation on 1 September 1994, at the age of five.
+Papa a beacon of hope, came from Taiwan and arrived at the BOS Foundation on 1 September 1994, at the age of five.
 Judging from his origins, it is obvious that Papa was a victim of the illegal wildlife trade.
 Upon his arrival, Papa was suffering from the orangutan strain of Hepatitis B, which is highly contagious and difficult to cure.
 This meant that we had to house him in an individual enclosure.
 To see any orangutan end up at our rehabilitation centres is sad enough.
 But to know that some arrivals have little or no chance of rehabilitation and future release is truly devastating.

 However, in 2010, our medical team cured Papa of the disease, which meant he could start mixing with other orangutans.
 In 2017, we saw an opportunity for Papa to live in open space on newly available Island #4.
 So, our Samboja Lestari team immediately moved him to the manmade island.